sje30/damtp-unix-intro/README.md

-# Lab session 2016-10-03
+# Lab session 2017-10-04

-Basic aims for lab
+Basic aims for lab.

-## Introduction to the system (PWF, DAMTP).
+## Introduction to the system (MCS, DAMTP).

 The DAMTP system is described in http://www.maths.cam.ac.uk/computing/learning/unixbook.pdf

-PWF is the centrally-managed compute cluster.
+MCS (Managed Clustered Service) is the centrally-managed compute cluster.
+Apologies if I still refer to it as PWF (Public Workstation Facility).

 ## How to access your email

 https://webmail.hermes.cam.ac.uk/

-## What is subiculum.damtp.cam.ac.uk?
+## What is subliminal.damtp.cam.ac.uk?

 64 core machine in DAMTP.
+Lots of CPUs and lots of RAM.
+Teaching machine.

-## How to login to subiculum
+## How to login to subliminal

 From a terminal, type: